May – July 2021

 I had purchased the appropriately sized Isoflex engine mounts for the main engine, which the guys fitted in a very short time.
 Using this particular mount meant that there was no need to jack the engine up, which we would have had to do with the old type.
 Lastly the guys also inspected the rudder shaft gland and bearing, but as these had been replaced 2 years ago, all was good.

 Once the boat was back in the water the guys were there to adjust the shaft packing.
-And 2 days later, after everything has a chance to settle in the water, came back to do a final shaft alignment.
+And 2 days later, after everything had a chance to settle in the water, they came back to do a final shaft alignment.

 Followers of our blog will remember we had an internal service done on our stabilisers at Shark Bay back in 2019, as part of repair work that was done.
 We now needed to complete the external part of this service and Stella Marine Group, who had organised help for us in 2019, came in to do the work which was pretty straight forward, no surprises and no fuss.
 Whilst doing the service they noticed the seal on the locking pin was leaking so these were also changed out.
 Finally, the hydraulic oil was changed out as well.